Your habits become your values, Your values become your destiny. ― Mahatma Gandhi

 1. Make a List of Values

-Make a list of as many values as you can think of—from community and compassion to honour and adventure.
+Make a list of as many values as you can think of—from community and compassion to honor and adventure.
 Those words you feel an emotional attachment are the ones you should further explore.
 If you need help with this, you can find worksheets and word lists online.

 2. Downsize the List